cgsmeets/listview/README.md

 NOTE:

-- This function checks if the cloned name already exists - if it does then the output CSV will have a status: OK- Duplicate
 - It works best if the new listviews that are loaded and shared via public group have a prefix or suffix (i.e. CGT\_ or \_CGT).
-The duplicate names check helps to prevent mishaps (i.e. when running multiple times)

 BELOW FOR REFERENCE ONLY
 Extract:listview